giacomo270197/giacomo270197.github.io/assets/posts/volatility/notepad.md

 <a href="/assets/images/volatility/result.png"><img src="/assets/images/volatility/result.png" margin="0 250px 0" width="100%"/></a>

 At this point, the plugin is working and I could call it day.
 However, the main point of the exercise in "The Art Of Memory Forensics" was to show that looking in the right places could drastically reduce the search space.
 In our case, we are currently looking through all the VADs, while we should really only focus on the ones that represent the heaps of the process.
 This is because we know the text will be stored in a heap.
-In the book this is easily done via a plugin for Volatility 2 called `heaps` which lists out the heaps for a given process.
+In the book, this is easily done via a plugin for Volatility 2 called `heaps` which lists out the heaps for a given process.
 No such plugin is available for Volatility 3 however (nor for newer profiles on Volatility 2, is my understanding).
-Well no matter!
-We can easily the information we need from the PEB of the process, right?
+Well, no matter!
+We can easily get the information we need from the PEB of the process, right?
 Well kind of.
-That can definitely be done, and sure enough that's what I ended up doing, but there are some differences between Volatility 2 and 3 that made this process a bit more tedious than expected.
-Here's the bottlenecks I found:
+That can definitely be done, and sure enough, that's what I ended up doing, but there are some differences between Volatility 2 and 3 that made this process a bit more tedious than expected.
+Here are the bottlenecks I found:
-- In Volatility 2, one can access the PEB for a process, as an object (`_PEB`), by simply referencing the `.Peb` attribute on a `EPROCESS` object.
+- In Volatility 2, one can access the PEB for a process, as an object (`_PEB`), by simply referencing the `.Peb` attribute on an `EPROCESS` object.
 This is no longer possible on Volatility 3 (`proc.Peb` returns a pointer instead), and the PEB has to be retrieved with the (undocumented) `get_peb` function on the `EPROCESS` class.
-This caused some confusion and I eventually figured it out digging deep in the bowels of the Volatility codebase.
+This caused some confusion and I eventually figured it out by digging deep in the bowels of the Volatility codebase.
-- In Volatility 2, it is possible to easily parse PEB fields and have them converted to object to work with.
+- In Volatility 2, it is possible to easily parse PEB fields and have them converted to objects to work with.
 I couldn't do that in Volatility 3.
-In order to find the heaps, in Vol2, I could simply dereference a pointer to `ProcessHeaps` into an array of pointers with `proc.Peb.ProcessHeaps.dereference()`.
+To find the heaps, in Vol2, I could simply dereference a pointer to `ProcessHeaps` into an array of pointers with `proc.Peb.ProcessHeaps.dereference()`.
 This throws an error when done in Volatility 3.

 So how did I find the heaps?
 The manual way.
-First of all I retrieved the number of heaps from the `NumberOfHeaps` field in the PEB.
+First of all, I retrieved the number of heaps from the `NumberOfHeaps` field in the PEB.
 Then, I got the start of the heaps array with the `ProcessHeaps` attribute.
 Once that's known, each entry can be iterated over and recorded.

 We can go over this process in volshell to visualize it a bit better.
 First of all, the PEB is extracted with the `get_peb` method on the `proc` object.
 Then, we check how many heaps there are.
 In this case, we can see there are four heaps in this process (highlighted in blue).
 We then check the address of the heaps array, and when we go ahead and dump the content at this address we see that there are indeed four addresses (in red, green, yellow, and purple) that point to the four heaps of the process.
 Specifically, in red, we also see the address of the VAD we know our text resides in.
 This is very good news!

 <a href="/assets/images/volatility/volshell.png"><img src="/assets/images/volatility/volshell.png" margin="0 250px 0" width="100%"/></a>

-At this point all we need to do is to put this all in our plugin, together with some byte-to-int conversion to convert the bytestrings to address we can compare to the VAD start addresses.
+At this point, all we need to do is to put this all in our plugin, together with some byte-to-int conversion to convert the bytestrings to address we can compare to the VAD start addresses.

 ```python
 def find_heaps(self, proc):